peteroupc/html3dutil/doc/extras_gradients.md

 <a name='extras_gradients.radialGradient'></a>
 ### (static) module:extras/gradients.radialGradient(colorCenter, colorEdges)

-Generates a 32 &times; 32 bitmap of a radial gradient.
+Generates a 32 &times; 32 pixel image of a radial gradient.
 This function demonstrates generating a custom texture.

 #### Parameters